-Pumpkin roll is a moist pumpkin cake that’s rolled up, filled with cream cheese icing, and dusted with icing sugar.
-It’s a popular cake in the United States during fall and at Thanksgiving.
+It’s a moist pumpkin cake that’s rolled up, filled with cream cheese icing, and dusted with icing sugar.
+It’s a popular dessert in the United States during fall and at Thanksgiving.

-What size of jelly roll pan do you use for pumpkin roll?
+What size of jelly roll pan do you use?

-Most people use a 10×15-inch jelly roll pan for making pumpkin roll.
+Most people use a 10×15-inch pan.
 However, I used a 9×13-inch pan for this recipe with great results.
-I baked a little bit of the extra batter in a separate pan to avoid over-filling the jelly roll pan.
+I baked a little bit of the extra batter in a separate pan to avoid over-filling the pan.

-Are you scared to roll a pumpkin roll?
+Are you scared to do this step?
 Don’t be!
 It’s not as hard as it sounds if you follow the tips below.

 - Dust a sheet of parchment paper with icing sugar.

-- Flip the just baked, hot cake onto the sugared parchment.
+- Flip the hot cake onto the sugared parchment.

-- Peel off the parchment from the bottom of the cake.
+- Peel off the baked-on parchment from the bottom.

-- Roll up the cake from one of the short ends.
+- Roll it up from one of the short ends.
 Go slowly and gently.

-- Cool the cake completely on a wire rack in its rolled-up state before unrolling and filling with the cream cheese icing.
+- Cool it completely on a wire rack in its rolled-up state before unrolling and filling with the cream cheese icing.

 Why is my pumpkin roll sticky?

-Pumpkin roll tends to get sticky on the outside, probably from the condensation as the cake cools.
+It does tend to get sticky on the outside, probably from the condensation as the cake cools.
 It also gets sticky when it’s in the fridge.
-Just before serving the cake, dust it with more icing sugar, and you won’t notice the stickiness.
+Just before serving, dust it with more icing sugar, and you won’t notice the stickiness.

 There are two main reasons why pumpkin rolls crack.
-Make sure to follow the tips below to make a beautiful pumpkin roll.
+Make sure to follow the tips below to prevent it.

 - The cake was too cold.
-It’s important to roll the cake while it’s still hot from the oven and to let it cool in the rolled-up state.
-Otherwise, the cake won’t be flexible, and will crack when rolled.
+It’s important to roll it up while it’s still hot from the oven and to let it cool in the rolled-up state.
+Otherwise, it won’t be flexible, and will crack when rolled.

 - The cake was overbaked.
-A dried-out cake will be brittle, and crack much more easily.
-Make sure to bake the cake just long enough for a toothpick inserted into the middle to come out clean (about 12-15 minutes at 350 F).
+A dried-out sponge will be brittle, and crack much more easily.
+Make sure to bake it just long enough for a toothpick inserted into the middle to come out clean (about 12-15 minutes at 350 F).

-Yes, you can make pumpkin roll ahead of time.
-Make it up to 3-5 days in advance, and store the cake tightly covered in the fridge until you’re ready to serve.
-You can also freeze the cake for up to 2-3 months.
+Yes, you can make it ahead of time.
+Make it up to 3-5 days in advance, and store tightly covered in the fridge until you’re ready to serve.
+You can also freeze it for up to 2-3 months.

 No, pumpkin roll can’t be left out of the fridge.
-The cream cheese filling can spoil if the cake is not refrigerated.
-Keep the pumpkin roll at room temperature for no more than 2 hours at a time.
+The cream cheese filling can spoil if it is not refrigerated.
+Keep it at room temperature for no more than 2 hours at a time.

-Yes, you can freeze pumpkin roll!
+Yes, it can!
 Here’s how to do it.

 - Bake and roll up the cake with the icing.

-- Freeze the cake in a zip-top freezer bag for 2-3 months.
-(Feel free to pre-slice the cake, but keep in mind that it won’t stay fresh for as long.)
+- Freeze in a zip-top freezer bag for 2-3 months.
+(Feel free to pre-slice, but keep in mind that it won’t stay fresh for as long.)